-We’re testing out a new feature called Driver Familiarity.
-Once a driver has completed a route, that data will be stored in Routific and we’ll use it to score their familiarity with a route or a geographic region.
+Once a driver has completed a route, that data will be stored in Routific, and we’ll use it to score their familiarity with a route or geographic region.

 0 bars = driver is not familiar with the route

-A driver hasn’t been anywhere within 2 kms of any stop on the route.
+A driver hasn’t been anywhere within 2 km of any stop on the route.

 1 bar = driver is not very familiar with the route